objecthub/swift-markdownkit/README.md

 _Swift MarkdownKit_ is a framework for parsing text in [Markdown](https://daringfireball.net/projects/markdown/) format.
 The supported syntax is based on the [CommonMark Markdown specification](https://commonmark.org).
+_Swift MarkdownKit_ also provides an extended version of the parser that is able to handle Markdown tables.

 _Swift MarkdownKit_ defines an abstract syntax for Markdown, it provides a parser for parsing strings into abstract syntax trees, and comes with generators for creating HTML and